James Hardie Siding Review: Is it Worth it?

 James Hardie Pricing

-And the final drawback, is, of course, the price.
-We got 4 quotes for Hardie fiber cement siding, and they were all between $68,000-$110,000, depending on the options we chose.
+Speaking of drawbacks!
+Another one I could add to the list is, of course, the price.
+We got four quotes for Hardie fiber cement siding, and they were all between $68,000-$110,000, depending on the options we chose.
 For reference, our house is about 3,400 square feet.
 The price includes:

 - Pulling permits